TVcasualty/postToDatabase/Readme.md

 # POST TO DATABASE

 postToDB is a MERN application that can be adapted to your needs.
-Flexibility its the biggest advantage. (now implementing security)
+Flexibility its the biggest advantage. (now implementing security authentication/authorization)
 Simply a database that can be used as a bug tracker, a personal agenda, a todo list, or even a quote data base.

 ## up and running with: